You can call our helpline on 0117 314 5100 or email us at email@example.com

 Astrid Toner, MA Hons (Food, Nutrition and Welfare Studies): Senior Producer Advisor

 Astrid grew up on a family dairy and horticultural farm in the south of Ireland where her family have been producing, wholesaling and retailing produce since the early 1800’s.
 Most of her summer holidays were spent either working in the fields or wholesaling at Dublin markets which gave her first-hand experience of both the practical and commercial realities of farming and growing life.

-Astrid is responsible for delivering a range of technical advice and support to members as well as organising and delivering an exciting calendar of agricultural events from farm walks and technical seminars to national conferences like our annual National Soil Symposium.
+Astrid joined the Soil Association in 2002 and is currently responsible for delivering a range of technical advice and support to members as well as managing and delivering our exciting calendar of agricultural events from farm walks and technical seminars to national conferences like our annual National Soil Symposium.
 Astrid also coordinates the Duchy Originals Future Farming field lab programme.